LoRebe/LoRebe/README.md

 ## Hi, I’m @LoRebe

-- 🌱 I’m just getting started in Data Engineering with AWS
+- 🌱 I’m just getting started with Data Engineering with AWS
 - ✨ I have a backgroud in empirical ressearch and data science
 -  :ant: I am also a certified Scrum Master